Kyriosity/read-write/README+/software/QA/README+/tests-pitfalls.md

 The following guidelines help to avoid the trap:

-+ Ever "test" your test to show the red sign.
++ Periodically "test" your test to show the red sign (not at the beginning only).
 + Add counterpart test with the opposite result (e.g. that shall throw exceptions)

+### Red first illusion

 ### One-to-one with DRIVER (not DATA)